IntelRealSense/librealsense/wrappers/tensorflow/README.md

 		meaningful features.
 That what happens also in classification networks, where a lot of information is thrown away by the last layer.
 But in segmentation we want those low-level features because those are essential to deconstructing the image.

-		in Unet, when we upsample we get the lost information back (by the concatination process) so we can see last-layer features in the perspective of the layer above them.
+		In the left pathway of Unet, the number of filters (features) increase as we go down, it means that it becomes very good at detecting more and more features, the first few layers of a convolution network capture a very small semantic information and lower level features, as you go down these features become larger and larger, but when we throw away information the CNN knows only approximate location about where those features are.

-		In the left pathway of Unet, the number of filters (features) increase as we go down, it means that it becomes very good at detecting more and more features, the first few layers of a convolution network capture a very small semantic information and lower level features, as you go down these features become larger and larger, but when we throw away information the CNN knows only approximate location about where those features are
+		When we upsample we get the lost information back (by the concatination process) so we can see last-layer features in the perspective of the layer above them.

-		TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks>
+		TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks> and UNET

 		4.2 Downloading dataset and explanation about images 4.3 explain about data preparation (augmentation, file tree, ..)